- School Life

 The program helps students develop the four communicative skills: listening, speaking, reading and writing.
 They are part of an integrated and balanced curriculum.
 As the students progress from the junior to the intermediate division, the skills will be developed gradually and naturally through the interaction of the four skill areas: listening, speaking, reading and writing.

 The secondary Extended French Program, a continuation of the elementary Extended French Program (Bilingual Program), is offered at St. Michael’s Choir School.
-Courses offered include four French language and literature courses, one course each in Canadian History and Geography, as well as World Religions.
+Courses offered include four French language and literature courses, one course each in Canadian History and Geography, as well as Careers and Civics.
 It should be noted that upon graduation, students who have completed a minimum of seven French courses, earn the Extended French Certificate of the Toronto Catholic District School Board.
 At this point, they are considered to be functionally fluent in French.

 For further information about the TCDSB French As a Second Language programs, please click here.